What is Exotic Pet Medicine?

 • Guinea pigs and chinchillas

 • Hedgehogs and sugar gliders

 • Hamsters and gerbils

-Though Dr. Richelle Berard does not specialize in exotic medicine, she does a an interest in it.
+Though Dr. Richelle Berard does not specialize in exotic medicine, she does maintain a serious interest in it.
 She has been treating small mammals and reptiles for several years.
-She has the capabilities to exam, perform and interpret diagnostics, and provide treatments for exotic pets.
+She has the capabilities to examine, perform and interpret diagnostics, and provide treatments for exotic pets.

 What routine care does my exotic pet require?

 Yearly wellness examinations are strongly recommended for all exotic pets.
 Unlike dogs and cats, exotic pets instinctively hide their symptoms of illness as long as possible.
 This means that just because they look healthy doesn't mean that they actually are.
 The yearly wellness examination is an opportunity to review husbandry requirements and to detect possible problems early in an effort to treat health conditions before they become advanced.